ivan-paleo/imaging-reports/README.md

 - In case of an LSM acquisition ("3D topography"):

   - Enter the information for the objective used for this type of acquisition.
-  - Tick the box "Pinhole diameter = 1 AU" to confirm that the pinhole diameter was set properly.
+  - Tick the box `Pinhole diameter = 1 AU` to confirm that the pinhole diameter was set properly.
   - Enter the step size, the image size in X and Y, and the number of pixels in X and Y for the total image in case stitching was used. **It is currently not possible to enter these pieces of information for several objectives.** It is assumed that only 1 objective has been used for 3D topography.
   - The pixel size in X and Y is calculated and showed interactively below, as well as whether the Nyquist criterion is fulfilled for this objective.
-The Nyquist criterion is fulfilled when the pixel size is 2 to 3 times smaller than the lateral optical resolution (see tab [Objectives](#objectives)).
+The Nyquist criterion is fulfilled when the pixel size is 2 to 3 times smaller than the lateral optical resolution (see tab [Objectives](#tab-objectives)).
   - In case the pixel size in X and Y differ, a warning will be displayed that the pixels are not square.
 The detector can only acquire square pixels, so at least one of the values you entered has to be wrong.

 ><p align="center" width="100%">